Jakub41/Flights-Scraper-CPH-Kastrup/FlaskAPI-BackEnd/README.md

 **JSON** a library for encode/decode and data interchange format [link](https://docs.python.org/2/library/json.html)

 ## How It Works
 The scraper API connects and downloads information from Copenhagen airport site and arranges the information in two tables the arraivals and departures.
+The API also allow the user to search for a specific flight.